 Treatment Recommended for Narcissism & Codependency

 One of the most common forms of treatment for both NPD and codependency is psychotherapy using the latest empirical research and evidence-based treatment modalities as listed on our website.
-At Blair Wellness Group in Beverly Hills, we offer several types of psychotherapy, including Psychodynamic Therapy, Psychoanalytic Therapy, Cognitive Behavioral Therapy, and Dialectical Behavioral Therapy.
-When you work with our Licensed Clinical Psychologist, they will help determine which type of therapy, or combination of therapies, will be most likely to help you.
+At Blair Wellness Group in Beverly Hills, we offer several types of psychotherapy, including Psychodynamic Treatment, Psychoanalytic Treatment, Cognitive Behavioral Treatment, and Dialectical Behavioral Treatment.
+When you work with our Licensed Clinical Psychologist, they will help determine which type of treatment, or combination of treatments, will be most likely to help you.
 Read more about these three types of psychotherapy below.

-- Psychodynamic Therapy: Psychodynamic therapy is a type of therapy that focuses on the unconscious mind and how it affects our behavior.
-This type of therapy can be helpful in understanding why an individual may have Narcissistic Personality Disorder or Codependency by helping them understand the source of their emotional and behavioral patterns.
+- Psychodynamic Treatment: Psychodynamic treatment is a type of treatment that focuses on the unconscious mind and how it affects our behavior.
+This type of treatment can be helpful in understanding why an individual may have Narcissistic Personality Disorder or Codependency by helping them understand the source of their emotional and behavioral patterns.
 The goal of this psychotherapy is to help the individual identify patterns and develop healthy coping techniques that will allow them to make better choices in the future.

-- Psychoanalytic Therapy: Psychoanalytic therapy is a type of therapy that is based on Freud’s theory of psychoanalysis and the idea that our childhood experiences can affect how we behave as adults.
+- Psychoanalytic Treatment: Psychoanalytic treatment is a type of treatment that is based on Freud’s theory of psychoanalysis and the idea that our childhood experiences can affect how we behave as adults.
 This type of treatment may be helpful in understanding why someone struggles with Narcissistic Personality Disorder or Codependency.
-The goal of Psychoanalytic Therapy is to help patients understand and acknowledge where their thoughts and emotions originate from, identify trends, and get past the traumas of their childhood in order to be able to form better relationships in the future.
+The goal of Psychoanalytic Treatment is to help patients understand and acknowledge where their thoughts and emotions originate from, identify trends, and get past the traumas of their childhood in order to be able to form better relationships in the future.

 Find Treatment for Codependency & NPD at Blair Wellness Group in Beverly Hills